Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.

 - Weigh the gammon to calculate the boiling time.
 It will take 25 mins per 500g (1lb), plus 20 mins, so a 2kg (4lb) joint will take 2 hours.

-- Place the gammon in a large pan and pour in enough water to cover it.
+- Put the gammon in a large pan and pour in enough water to cover it.
 Add the bay leaves to the water.

 - Lift the gammon out of the pan and place it on a board.
-Pour about 150ml (¼ pint) cooking juices into a roasting tin and discard the rest.
-Cut away any string or netting which is holding it in shape, and any skin, to leave a thin layer of fat.
-Use a small, sharp knife to cut through the fat in a diamond pattern.
+Pour about 150ml (¼ pint) cooking juices into a roasting tin and save the rest for another recipe.
+Cut away any string or netting which is holding it in shape.
+Remove the skin and discard but make sure you leave a thin layer of fat.
+Use a small, sharp knife to score through the fat in a diamond pattern.
+Be careful not to cut through the flesh.
 Mix together the maple syrup and ground cloves, and brush it over the top of the gammon.

-- Place the ham in the roasting tin with a small amount of cooking liquor and put the tin in the centre of the oven for 25-35 mins, or until the topping is a light golden colour.
-Remove the ham from the oven and transfer it to a warmed serving plate or board, cover it with foil and leave it in a warm place for about 10 mins before carving.
+- Put the ham in the roasting tin with the 150ml cooking liquor and put the tin in the centre of the oven for 25-35 minutes, or until the topping is a light golden colour.
+Remove the ham from the oven and transfer it to a warmed serving plate or board, cover it with foil and leave it in a warm place for about 10 minutes before carving.

 What's the difference between gammon and ham?